 Using the common name, "maidenhair trees" will help you remember an important fact: It is specifically the female that is messy.
 Male trees do not shed the fleshy, stinky golden balls (shown in the picture) that bring Ginkgo biloba into this discussion of messy trees.

-American sweetgum (Liquidambar styraciflua) is so called because of the seed pods or "gumballs" that it drops, which make it messy.
+American sweetgum is so called because of the seed pods or "gumballs" that it drops, which make it quite messy.
 These seed pods are round, hard, and spiky, as are those dropped by another high-maintenance plant, the horse chestnut (Aesculus hippocastanum).
 Another commonly found plant with rounded seed pods is the American sycamore (Platanus occidentalis), also called the "western planetree."
 Those globular seed balls yield yet another common name: "buttonball trees."

-The type of sweetgum shown in the photo, namely, the 'Rotundiloba' cultivar, does not produce gumballs, making it a clean substitute.
+But take heart: Horticulturalists have developed seedless versions of this tree.
+The variety of sweetgum shown in the photo, namely, the 'Rotundiloba' cultivar, does not produce gumballs, making it a clean substitute.Continue to 5 of 9 below.

-Their small leaves give honey locusts (Gleditsia triacanthos) the potential to be relatively clean trees.
+Their small leaves give honey locusts the potential to be relatively clean trees.
 But there is a problem with many types: The flattened seed pods are a bother to rake up.
-But the kind shown in the picture is podless -- problem solved.
-That is why you will often see this particular type planted in parks and along roadsides: namely, Gleditsia triacanthos var. inermis 'Suncole,' better known as "Sunburst" honey locust.Continue to 5 of 8 below.
+But the kind shown in the picture is podless—problem solved.
+That is why you will often see this particular type planted in parks and along roadsides: namely, Gleditsia triacanthos var. inermis 'Suncole,' better known as "Sunburst" honey locust.

-Unlike locust trees (see above), the messiness of northern catalpa (Catalpa speciosa) is not relegated to its bean-like pods.
+Unlike locust trees (see above), the messiness of northern catalpa is not relegated to its bean-like pods.
 Its large leaves add to the litter.
 Nor are the fallen leaves pretty enough that you'll be tempted to let them lie where they fall to contribute autumn color to your yard: By the time catalpa leaves fall, they will likely have been blackened by the frost, transforming what had hitherto been respectable foliage into something hideous.